orvi-tmp/learning-c-with-pebble/chapter03.md

 ### Other Basic Data Types ###

 The table in the previous sections adds two data types to ones we have discussed.  *Character* data types are declared with the `char` keyword and hold single characters/symbols as their value.
-On a Pebble watch, these values come from the [Unicode](http://www.unicode.org/charts) character set.
+On a Pebble smartwatch, these values come from the [Unicode](http://www.unicode.org/charts) character set.
 Unicode contains a Western style alphabet in the first 128 characters and a large collection of the other alphabets in the rest of the set.
 Note that character data types include numbers as characters, so that `'5'` is not the same as `5`.
 Character literals are represented using single quotes.

 > **Characters are not Strings**
 >